gridap/JourneeGridap2022/README.md

 $ julia --project

 ```
-and instantiate the environment and build the notebooks again
+and instantiate the environment again
 ```
 # Type ] to enter in pkg mode
 (JourneeGridap2022) pkg> instantiate